ToastedVegetables/s10-safe-debloat-list/README.md

 If you have experience with ADB and know what you're doing, you can skip right to the [Usage](#usage).
 Otherwise, I reccomend that you read the entirety of this guide, to avoid bricking your phone or doing the process incorrectly.

 # Prerequisites:
-1. ADB installed on your computer
+- ADB installed on your computer
-2. Developer Options enabled on your S10
+- Developer Options enabled on your S10
-3. USB debugging enabled on your S10
+- USB debugging enabled on your S10

 ## Installing ADB
+1: Download the Android SDK Platform Tools ZIP file for Windows

 ## Enabling Developer Options